jdevstatic-tutorials/intro-to-text-based/README.md

 others amounting to more than a million lines of code).
 2. The structure is limited.
-Programmers have coding patterns that is really impossible to be written using graphical coding.
+Programmers have coding patterns that are really impossible to be written using graphical coding.

 ## VEX VR Text-Based Programming
-VEX VR Code is based on Python while the RobotC is based on C.
+VEX VR Code is based on Python while
+RobotC is based on C.

 From w3schools site: